Figuring out how to switch web hosts can be a daunting task. There is a number of reasons why you should, though.

 How do you move your site from one host to another?
 That’s exactly what we will talk about in this review.

 Ready?
 Then let’s get going!

 To make the switch from one web host to another, you will need the following:

-- Access to both hosting accounts — During the process you will have to make some changes to both your old and new hosting account.
+- Access to both hosting accounts — During the process you will have to make some changes to both your old and new hosting accounts.
 If you are not sure about your login credentials for either, now is the time to find out.

 - Access to your database — Moving from one web host to another requires access to your website’s database.
 This often happens in the administration area of your hosting account, which means that there is one more reason to make sure you know how to get there.

 - FTP client — Every case we are discussing below, requires moving data from or to an FTP server.
-For that you need an FTP client.
-A great free option is FileZilla but you can use any client of your choice.
+For that, you need an FTP client.
+A great free option is FileZilla, but you can use any client of your choice.

 - Text editor — You also need a code editor to modify important files.
 One of the best options is Notepad++ (it’s also free) but you can go with whatever you want.